DuncanMearns/DuncanMearns.github.io/collections/_code/2-pydra.md

 repo: "pydra"
 ---

 Pydra is a suite of modules for building experiment control interfaces.
-It is a pet project Ive been working on for a few years now.
+It is a pet project I've been working on for a few years now.